ocolin/Pushover/README.md

 Easily install using composer.

 ```
-composer require ocolin/pushover
+composer require ocolin/pushover --no-dev
 ```

 ## Environment Variables

-There are two environment variables that can be used instead of arguments when instantiating a new Client object.
+There is an environment variable that can be used instead of as an argument when instantiating a new Client object.
 See .env.example file.

 ```
 - $_ENV['PUSHOVER_API_TOKEN'] - API Authentication token.